top of page

 Image: Eunice Tan

-Behaviour is often the first line of response animals use to cope with their environment.
-We investigate how insects adjust their foraging, mating, and defensive strategies in response to ecological pressures such as predation risk and habitat change.
+Behaviour is often the first line of response animals use to cope with environmental challenges.
+We study how insects modify their foraging, mating, and defensive behaviours in response to ecological pressures such as predation risk and habitat disturbance.

 Image: Eunice Tan